WireGuard/wintun/README.md

 **Parameters**

-- *Adapter*: Adapter handle obtained with WintunGetAdapter or WintunCreateAdapter
+- *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter
 - *Luid*: Pointer to LUID to receive adapter LUID.

 #### WintunGetAdapterName()